B4cktr4ckers/maltego-user-guide/README.md

 - **Mapping relationships** between malware indicators (IOCs).
 - **Connecting OSINT data** to malware samples for deeper analysis. <br>

-> [!NOTE]
-> If we summarize, we can have a white board, with all our information and our proofs, to see more clearly and have better reasoning. <br>
-> Putting all the data in one place by organizing it can make us realize things and help us find new reasoning or new avenues of investigation. <br>

 <img src="recources/Affaire_Commenary.png" width="800">
 Exemple of a map for a murder case.